PlagueHO/CosmosDB/docs/Get-CosmosDbTrigger.md

 ## SYNOPSIS

-Return the triggers for a CosmosDB database collection.
+Return the triggers for a Cosmos DB database collection.

 ## SYNTAX